-This edition's guest columnists offer scale ideas, guitar adjustment tips and ideas for improving your practice sessions directly to your web browser.
-We've got eight fresh columns altogether - all written by returning columnists.
+This edition's guest columnists are writing about arpeggios, conquering fears and becoming a master musician, all delivered directly to your web browser.
+We've got six fresh columns altogether - all written by by returning columnists.

 We shine our spotlight on four more of the most outstanding artists from the eleven years of the Undiscovered series profiles - it's called The Rediscovered.
 Think of it as the best of the best of The Undiscovered artists - another chance to check in with guitar oriented musicians and bands you may have missed the first time around.

 Click to view a selection of t-shirts and other Guitar Nine gear available from CafePress.com.

 For 18 years we've offered a free listing on the Home Studio Registry.
 Join the Registry to meet and hook up with other Home Studio owners like yourself to discuss gear, techniques, maintenance or production.